Explosions at US Steel plant in Pennsylvania leave 1 dead, 1 missing, 10 injured

 “The mill is such a big part of Clairton,” he said.
 “It’s just a sad day for Clairton.”

-The Allegheny County Health Department said it is monitoring the explosions and advised residents within 1 mile (1.6 kilometers) of the plant to remain indoors, close all windows and doors, set air conditioning systems to recirculate, and avoid drawing in outside air, such as using exhaust fans.
+The Allegheny County Health Department said it is monitoring the explosions and advised residents within 1 mile (1.6 kilometers) of the plant to remain indoors and close all windows and doors.
 It said its monitors have not detected levels of soot or sulfur dioxide above federal standards.

 According to the company, the plant has approximately 1,400 workers.